 Setting Up the Environment

-To follow along this course, you will need a mactonish device with Apple Silicon.
-We manage the codebase with the poetry dependency manager.
+To follow along this course, you will need a Macintosh device with Apple Silicon.
+We manage the codebase with pdm.

-Please follow the offcial guide to install poetry.
+Please follow the offcial guide to install pdm.

 Clone the Repository